nicharr-nn/HealthQuestProject/.github/PULL_REQUEST_TEMPLATE.md

 ### Backend / Infrastructure
 - **Modify Model and API**
   - Updated the filtering criteria in `member/views.py` to include "paused" status for active workout assignments.
+  - Adjusted the logic in `workout/views.py` to ensure that
+    1. workout programs are sorted based on the user's current fitness goals first then by date.
+    2. workout assignments sorted by status (in-progress, paused, completed) and then by due date.
 - **Fix Program Name Update**
   - Ensured that the member's `program_name` is updated correctly when a workout assignment is deleted or changed.
 - **Test Cases**